Skip to main content

 You can fill your protein pancake with healthy fruit, for example.
 One type of fruit that is rich in protein is guava.
 Per 100 grams, the fruit has a protein content of about two grams.
 It also provides a lot of vitamin C and zinc as well as fiber and some more important minerals.

-For the savory version of the egg dish, the avocado makes a good filling.
+For the savory version of the pancake, avocado makes a good filling.
 It also impresses with two grams of protein per 100 grams.
-In addition, the oil fruit provides vitamin K1, folic acid and healthy fats.
+In addition, avocado provides vitamin K1, folic acid and healthy fats.

 How to Make Pancake Mix